scritcash/scrit-whitepaper/scrit-whitepaper.md

 (which records all spent DBCs).

 The spendbook writes entries in the order given below and breaks on failure.
+All writes are successful if the value was not contained in the spendbook before and fail if the value is already known.
 A transactions works as follows:

-1. Verify transaction.
+1. Verify transaction: Verify ACS, verify mint signatures on input DBCs.
-2. Write transaction hash, if know return success.
+2. Write transaction hash to spendbook.
+If transaction hash was known return success and sign output DBCs.
-3. Write server parameters, if any is known return failing parameters.
+3. Write server parameters to spendbook in the order contained in the transaction (if required for signature algorithm).
+If any parameter is known return failure and abort transaction (on first known parameter).
-4. Write DBCs, if any is known return failing DBCs.
+4. Write input DBCs to spendbook in the order contained in the transaction.
+If any input DBC is known return failure and abort transaction (on first known input DBC).
-5. On success proceed with signing.

-A double spend can lead to loss of coins (**TODO**: explain in more detail and maybe move somewhere else).
+5. Signing output DBCs and return them.

+If a transaction contains any spent input DBCs after unspent input DBCs, the unspent DBCs will be recorded as spent and the transaction will abort without returning signed output DBCs.
+This can only happen, if the client attempts to defraud the mint (or the implementer screwed up).

 Transaction format
 ------------------

+-   Epoch start
 -   In DBCs
 -   Out DBCs: $\mbox{Type(sig)} || \mbox{L-Value (possibly blind)}$
 -   Root of parameter tree (optional, depends on signature algorithm)